Why Is It Important to Sanitize?

 Our Patent-Pending Process

 We first test your surfaces for ATP using a luminometer to detect light that can come from cellular activity.
 This measurement immediately tells us the level of clean on your surfaces.

 Next is the application of our bacteriostatic finish, known as Shield, which is a water-based quaternary ammonium compound that imparts a durable bacteriostatic finish to a wide range of non-food contact surfaces.
-It is EPA-registered as effective against mold, mildew, algae and odor causing bacteria.
-This application creates an invisible barrier that combats deterioration and discoloration and promotes freshness for up to 3 months.
+It is EPA-registered as effective against mold, mildew, algae and odor-causing bacteria.
+This application creates an invisible barrier that combats deterioration and discoloration and promotes freshness for up to three months.

 After our surface treatment and protectant services, we retest to ensure the surfaces have achieved the intended results.

 Mobile Sanitizing for Convenience and Peace of Mind